 In Baton Rouge, public housing and the Housing Choice Voucher program share similar percentages of racial and ethnic groups residing within and outside of R/ECAPs.
 This is largely attributable to the fact that African American households make up an extremely high share of households in both types of publicly supported housing.
-For Project-Based Section 8, the percentage of African American households in R/ECAPs is higher than the percentage of African American households.
+For Project-Based Section 8, the percentage of African American households in R/ECAPs is higher than the percentage of African American households outside of R/ECAPs while the inverse is true for non-Hispanic White households.
 In Other Multifamily housing, African American households make up a higher share of tenants outside of R/ECAPs than they do of tenants within R/ECAPs while non-Hispanic White and Hispanic households represent a higher share within R/ECAPs.